emmawalshdev/The-Book-bar/testing.md

         - The user's username is displayed.
         - The duration of time the user has been a member is displayed.

     - A snapshot of the user's activity is displayed.
-This icludes:
+This includes:
         - The total number of books the user has added
         - The total number of reviews the user has added
         - A quick link to the homepage

     - A 'Recent Contributions' section is displayed.
 This includes:

-        - The four most recent books added by the user.
+        - The four most recent books that were added by the user.
             - To quickly navigate to the edit book page, the user can click on the 'Edit Book' button.
             - if a user has not added any books yet, a placeholder image and some text is displayed.

-        - The four most recent reviews added by the user.
+        - The four most recent reviews that were added by the user.
-            - To quickly navigate to edit review page, the user can click on the 'Read More' button.
+            - To quickly navigate to the edit review page, the user can click on the 'Read More' button.
             - if a user has not added any reviews yet, a placeholder image and some text is displayed.

-4. I want to add a 'Buy now' link to each book so that I can potentially make money off click through sales.
+4. I want to add a 'Buy now' link to each book so that I can potentially make money off click-through sales.

     - A 'Buy now' input field is provided as part of the upload book form submission
-    - If blank, the 'Buy now' link will not appear on the bookpage
+    - If blank, the 'Buy now' link will not appear on the book page
-    - If provided, the 'Buy now' link will be published on the bookpage.
+    - If provided, the 'Buy now' link will be published on the book page.
-    - Verification of the link as not been developed in this release:
+    - Verification of the link has not been developed in this release:
         - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under Features Left to Implement.
-        - With a more advanced understanding of this concept, development of this feature will be revisited at a later stage.
+        - With a more advanced understanding of this concept, the development of this feature will be revisited at a later stage.

 5. I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.

     - This feature has not been developed in this release:
         - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under Features Left to Implement.
-        - With a more advanced understand of this concept, development of this feature will be revisited at a later stage.
+        - With a more advanced understanding of this concept, the development of this feature will be revisited at a later stage.

 6. I only want registered users (logged in) to be able to add reviews and books, for monitoring reasons.

     - Access to the book and review upload links has been restricted
-    - If a logged out user attempts to access these pages, they will be redirected to an access denied page
+    - If a logged-out user attempts to access these pages, they will be redirected to an access denied page
     - On the access denied page, a link to the homepage is displayed to direct users back to the site

 7. I want to be able to edit and delete all content created on the website, for monitoring reasons.

-    - An 'Edit' button is displayed behind every review card and bookpage for the 'admin' user.
+    - An Edit button is displayed behind every review card and book page for the 'admin' user.
     - Within the edit (book, review, genre) page, the user has the option to delete the review or book.
-    - Clicking delete activates a modal which asks for confirmation before deletion.
+    - Clicking delete activates a modal that asks for confirmation before deletion.
     - The 'admin' user has complete control over editing and deleting all content on the site.
     - The 'admin' user also has access to add both books and reviews.

 ### Manual testing
-Manual testing was carried out on desktop, tablet and mobile devices to ensure that the site works as expected.
+Manual testing was carried out on desktop, tablet, and mobile devices to ensure that the site works as expected.
 Below is an account of the findings.

 #### Desktop testing
-The following browsers were inlucded in desktop manual testing:
+The following browsers were included in desktop manual testing:

     - Chrome
     - Firefox